ckalgos/FUT-Auto-Buyer/README.md

 * Default Value (`1H`) (S for seconds, M for Minutes, H for hours).

 ### Expires In
-* Will only Bid / Buy Card which expires with in this value.
+* Will only Bid on Cards which expires with in this value.
 * Default Value (`1H`).

 ### Pause For